simonw/datasette-mask-columns/README.md

     }
 }
 ```
-All database queries against the `users` table in `my-database.db` will now return `null` for the `password` column, no matter what value that column actually holds.
+All SQL queries against the `users` table in `my-database.db` will now return `null` for the `password` column, no matter what value that column actually holds.

+The table page for `users` will display the text `REDACTED` in the masked column.
+This visual hint will only be available on the table page; it will not display his text for arbitrary queries against the table.